baudneo/cync-lan/README.md

 ## Config file
 :warning: **The config file will override any environment variables set.** :warning:

-For the best user experience, query the Cync cloud API to export all your homes and the devices in each home.
+**It is required to query the Cync cloud API to export all your homes and the devices in each home.**
 This requires your email, password and the code that will be emailed to you during export.

-If you add or remove devices, you will need to re-export the config file and restart the server.
+If you add or remove devices, you *should* re-export the config file and restart the server.

 See the example [config file](./cync_mesh_example.yaml)